-An on-going series black-and-white photographs that trace a few of the brooks and streams in Newton from their sources to the Charles River.
+A series of black-and-white photographs that trace a few of the brooks and streams in Newton from their sources to the Charles River.
+Please visit the current exhibition at Newton Free Library June 4 - 27, 2024.

 Newton, Massachusetts, a city of 89,000 covering 18 square miles, is drained by several watersheds, several of which are represented in this collection.
 In the west, Cheesecake Brook begins at Brae Burn Country Club and curves through West Newton, before entering the Charles River at Albermarle Road.
 In the south, South Meadow Brook drains Oak Hill, reaching the Charles in Newton Upper Falls.
 The center of the city is crossed by a series of brooks and streams, beginning with Hammond Brook in the east, which travels through Newton Center before merging with Cold Spring Brook at City Hall, leaving the dam at Bullough’s Pond as Laundry Brook.
 Runaway Brook begins at Woodland Golf Club and spends most of its journey to the Charles in culverts under the Riverside MBTA station.